 4. Choose a Theme

-Here you have some options: You can either use one of the free WordPress themes that Bluehost or Siteground offer or you can purchase a theme.
+Here you have some options: You can either use one of the free WordPress themes that Bluehost offers or you can purchase a theme.

 When I first started my blog, I chose a free theme as I wanted to keep costs as low as possible.
 I’m not too tech savvy and it seemed to work ok until I started to have issues adding Google Adsense links and other plugins.
 After wasting a few weeks trying to make my free theme work, I bit the bullet and bought a Genesis Child Theme.